Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: Axion-mediated photonic transitions

 where $\Omega_{\alpha} = m_{\alpha}c^2/\hbar$ the axion angular frequency and $m_{\alpha}$ is the axion mass.
-Since the axionic field varies in time with angular frequency, $\Omega_{\alpha}$ it can induce inelastically scattered light beams with angular frequencies $\omega-\Omega_{\alpha}$ (Stokes) and $\omega+\Omega_{\alpha}$ (anti-Stokes), as in typical Brillouin (inelastic) scattering of light by matter excitations~\cite{wolff2021brillouin,gantzounis2011nonlinear,almpanis2018dielectric,almpanis2020spherical,stefanou2021light,panagiotidis2022inelastic}.
-In the special case where $\omega$ is a resonance frequency of the photonic resonator and $\omega\pm\Omega_{\alpha}$ is also a (discrete) resonance frequency of the resonator, the so-called (triply) resonant transitions can occur~\cite{haigh2016triple,zhang2016optomagnonic,osada2016cavity,panagiotidis2023optical}, provided that this is allowed by symmetry (as we shall see later on).
+In this treatment, we approximate the galactic axion field as monochromatic, since its expected quality factor is very large, namely $Q_{\alpha} \sim 10^6$ \mbox{[\onlinecite{turner1990periodic,graham2015experimental,quiskamp2022direct}]}.
+Since the axionic field varies in time with angular frequency $\Omega_{\alpha}$ it can induce inelastically scattered light beams with angular frequencies $\omega-\Omega_{\alpha}$ (Stokes) and $\omega+\Omega_{\alpha}$ (anti-Stokes), as in typical Brillouin (inelastic) scattering of light by matter excitations~[\onlinecite{wolff2021brillouin,gantzounis2011nonlinear,almpanis2018dielectric,almpanis2020spherical,stefanou2021light,panagiotidis2022inelastic}].
+In the special case where $\omega$ is a resonance frequency of the photonic resonator and $\omega\pm\Omega_{\alpha}$ is also a (discrete) resonance frequency of the resonator, the so-called (triply) resonant transitions can occur~[\onlinecite{haigh2016triple,zhang2016optomagnonic,osada2016cavity,panagiotidis2023optical,sikivie2014axion}], provided that this is allowed by symmetry (as we shall see later on).
 We now proceed by modeling this interaction.
 The constitutive relations~(\ref{Dfield}) and ~(\ref{Hfield}) can be cast as a linear system in matrix form as follows

 where the $2\times2$ matrix consists of one static part and one time-dependent part, as follows

 By assuming $\exp{(-i\omega t)}$ time dependence of the fields, we write the corresponding classical Hamiltonian (energy) density in the following form